acf-extended/ACF-Extended/readme.txt

 = ACF: New Fields =

 * **New Field: Advanced Link**
 Display a modern Link Selection in a modal.
+Post selection can be filtered via post types & taxonomies terms.
 Add custom fields using `filter('acfe/fields/advanced_link/fields', $fields, $field, $link)`

 * **New Field: Button**
 Display a custom submit or button.
 Built-in ajax call on click.
 Example available in the field administration